AP Top 25 Takeaways: Veteran QBs Clifford, Nix deliver big

 GOING, GOING …

-Now that Nebraska has moved on from Scott Frost, who’s the next coach to be fired?
+Now that Nebraska has moved on from Scott Frost, the question is who’s the next coach to be fired.

 If there was a path to surprisingly successful season that saved Harsin’s job, that’s probably gone now.
 Auburn next dives into Southeastern Conference play: Can Harsin survive back-to-back road games against No. 1 Georgia and No. 20 Mississippi in mid-October?